 Gear Tips for the Musselshell

 - For Floaters : Floating the Musselshell or other similar small streams?
 A kayak is the boat of choice, either hardshell or inflatable, although canoes work ok.
-For inflatable kayaks, there are two good choices.
-Either the Sea Eagle Explorer Series (which I have) or the high quality inflatable kayaks by NRS.
-They are designed differently, but each are well suited for remote, small stream floats.
+More information about How to Choose an Inflatable Kayak.

 - Flies : Standard trout flies if brown trout fishing.
 And for smallmouth bass fishing, pick up some warmwater flies - especially crayfish.